joppevanhelden/POP-Project/README.md

 For the webhosting I just used sinners.
 I will discuss later with my parents, that if they really want to publish this website, that we look for a more professional webhost where we can use our own url.

 The link to the website: https://tenerifehome.sinners.be/

+Link to the video where I explain the project: https://youtu.be/zljB7TBCvxo